egeozin/Game-of-Life/README.md

 values, and functions that manipulate them accordingly.

 Inspired by Micheal Bostock's implementation, I have decided to use "cells" array that comprises of binary integers representing whether a cell is alive("1") or dead("0").
 I would have integrate 'cells' and 'neighbors' in one object.
-But in the end I have decided to keep them separate as neigbors array is used only in Game model.
+I have decided to keep them separate as neigbors array is used only in Game model.
 I believe this is still a simple but effective representation that could establish a clean interface with the controller file.

 In "gamevis.js", I selected canvas element that I have defined in my html to add elements into it.
 I have created four buttons for game functionality.
 These are "Play", "Pause", "Randomize" and "Clean".
-User can create your own starting configuration by clicking on the canvas above in Pause or Clean mode.
+Users can create their own starting configuration by clicking on the canvas above in Pause or Clean mode.
 Randomize initiates a random configuration.

 <p align="center"><img src="https://github.mit.edu/egeozin/Game-of-Life/blob/master/images/progress.jpg" width="900"></p>